gpadolina/TimeSeries-notes/TimeSeries/05 - TimeSeriesRegressionModels.md

 It can occur when two predictors are highly correlated with each other.
 Multicollinearity can also occur when a linear combination of predictors is highly correlated with another linear combination of predictors.

+In the case of perfect correlation, it is not possible to estimate the regressionmodel.
+When multicollinearity is present, the uncertainty associated with individual regression coefficients will be large.
+This is because they are difficult to estimate.

+Note that if you are using good statistical software, if you are not interested in the specific contributions of each predictor, and if the future values of your predictor variables are within their historical ranges, there is nothing to worry about — multicollinearity is not a problem except when there is perfect correlation.